mehak-World/Namaste-Food/README.md

 - Comparing two objects is faster than comparing two HTML tags.
 - React is most popular UI library because of its fast DOM manipulation.

+# useEffect hook:

+If there is a local state variable in the dependency array, then the useEffect callback will be called when the value of that local state variable changes.